kristojorg/bp/v1/README.md

 Keep in mind that `proxy` only has effect in development (with `npm start`), and it is up to you to ensure that URLs like `/api/todos` point to the right thing in production.
 You don’t have to use the `/api` prefix.
 Any unrecognized request without a `text/html` accept header will be redirected to the specified `proxy`.

-Currently the `proxy` option only handles HTTP requests, and it won’t proxy WebSocket connections.<br>
+Currently the `proxy` option only handles HTTP requests, and it won’t proxy WebSocket connections.
 If the `proxy` option is **not** flexible enough for you, alternatively you can:

 * Enable CORS on your server ([here’s how to do it for Express](http://enable-cors.org/server_expressjs.html)).